ipeirotis/urlannotator/docs/odesk_integration.rst

     - API call
     - Closing contracts without payment on all but last, which gives a bonus equal to the total value of the previous jobs
+- Payment after reaching a certain threshold of money (i.e. 10$)

 oDesk supports funding from PayPal or credit card.
 Certain credit cards may apply fees on transactions.